nordeim/saas-platform/PRD-qd-3-appendix.md

 - Treat **PRD-q-3 as your domain logic layer** (GST, UEN, compliance)
 - Execute the **Strict Merge Strategy** with validation testing
 - Conduct **regulatory review** with Singapore legal counsel before Week 4

+I am prepared to assist with any phase of implementation, from code generation to test suite development to deployment automation.